settima

 – Nanmura, via

-Relaxing at an onsen, a soldier steps on the titular kanzashi.
-Now injured with too much time on his hands, he and his fellow nosy patrons go out looking for its owner.
+Relaxing at an onsen, a young man steps on the titular kanzashi.
+Now injured with too much time on his hands, he and his fellow nosy patrons start speculating about its owner.
+Then a telegram announces her arrival.

 父ありき [Chichi ariki / There Was a Father] (Yasujirō Ozu, 1942)